Movits/DigitsBot/README.md

-# Digits Bot
+# DigitsBot

 ## Introduction

-Hello and welcome to Digits Bot!
+Hello and welcome to DigitsBot!

-Digits Bot is a Discord music bot that allows you to enjoy music in your servers.
-We're glad you're here, and we're excited to introduce you to our project.
+DigitsBot started off as a Discord music bot that allows you to enjoy music in your servers.
+I'm glad you're here, and I'm excited to introduce you to this project.

-## Adding Digits Bot to Your Server
+## Adding DigitsBot to Your Server

-To add Digits Bot to your Discord server, simply click on the following link: [Add Digits Bot to Your Server](https://discord.com/api/oauth2/authorize?client_id=1096964083305173072&permissions=8&scope=bot)
+To add DigitsBot to your Discord server, simply click on the following link: [Add DigitsBot to Your Server](https://discord.com/api/oauth2/authorize?client_id=1096964083305173072&permissions=8&scope=bot)

 ## Available Commands

 - `/play [song name]`: Use this command to search for a song.
 The bot will display four options, and you can simply press a number from 1 to 4 to play your desired song.

-- `/stop`: Use this command to stop the currently playing song.
+- `/stop`: Use this command to stop the song that is currently playing.

+- `/addresponse [img/video/gif url or text]`: Use this command to send a response automatically whenever someone @ you on discord inside a text channel.

 ## Current Status

-We want to be transparent about the current state of Digits Bot.
-Right now, the bot may be a bit slow due to hosting service limitations and other technical issues.
-We apologize for any inconvenience this may cause and appreciate your patience.
+I want to be transparent about the current state of DigitsBot.
+Right now, the music aspect of the bot may be a bit slow due to hosting service limitations taking up to 15 seconds the first time a song is ever played on the bot and about 2-3 seconds once the bot has played that song already.
+I apologize for any inconvenience this may cause and appreciate your patience.

 ## Future Developments

-We are actively working on new implementations and improvements to make Digits Bot even better.
+I am actively working on new implementations and improvements to make DigitsBot even better.
 Stay tuned for exciting updates and enhancements!

 ## Get Involved

-DigiBot is an open-source project, and we welcome contributions from the community.
-If you'd like to help with the development process, feel free to contribute to our GitHub repository: [Digits Bot GitHub Repository](https://github.com/Movits/DigitsBot)

-If you have any suggestions, feedback, or questions, please don't hesitate to contact us.
-Your input is invaluable in making Digits Bot the best it can be.
+If you'd like to help with the development process, feel free to contribute by sending suggestions, feedback, or questions.
+Your input is invaluable in making DigitsBot the best it can be.

-## Contact Us
+## Contact

-You can reach out to us through the following channels:
+You can reach out to me through the following channels:
 - Discord: [RMovits#7639]
 - Email: [robertomovits@gmail.com]